mjdev00/Cricket-Game-Predictor/README.md

 Prediction systems for different sports have already been developed been but it’s yet to be done for the game of cricket.
 We will develop a Cricket predictor which will predict the game before it’s been played based on teams records.

 # Implementation
- Naïve Bayes
+ Naïve Bayes,
- Logistic regression
+ Logistic regression,
- Random Forests
+ Random Forests,
- Decision Trees
+ Decision Trees and
  SVM

  # Conclusion